User Guide

 - Where

-refers to the index of the internship in the company’s internship list.
+INDEXrefers to the index of the company in the company list, andi/INDEXrefers to the index of the internship in the company’s internship list.

-field can be used as freely as you want it too!
+STATUS field can be used as freely as you want it too!
 Say you have applied and already

-got the interview for the internship, you can immediately add the application with status Interview
+got the interview for the internship, you can immediately add the application with status Interview without needing to add

 the application and update it afterwards in a 2-step process.